abreslav/async-proto/KEEP-COROUTINES.md

     val original by asyncLoadImage("...original...")
     val overlay by asyncLoadImage("...overlay...")
     ...
-    // access to the properties (i.e. the getValue() function) is a suspension point,
+    // access to the properties (i.e. the getValue()) can be defined as a suspending function,
     // so there's no need for explicit await() return applyOverlay(original, overlay)
 }